WSRAP Opportunities

 1st Generation

 Plant Science and Landscape Architecture We are studying the role of cover cropping in Connecticut cropping systems, such as silage corn in dairy farms.
 Example research focuses are how cover crop seeding rate and planting date can be optimized for the best production, how cover crops affect soil nutrient cycling, soil microorganism, weed suppression, and subsequent crop yields.
 The student will work with Dr. Tao and a graduate student for the following research activities: soil sample collection using soil probes and augers, soil preparation using grinders and ovens, sieving soils, weighing soils, measuring soil samples using analytical scales, and analyze samples for nutrient analysis using various equipment such as Carbon/Nitrogen Analyzer, Discrete Analyzer.
 The student will also assist with plant tissue sampling, harvesting, and preparation for chemical analysis.
 The student will shadow a PhD graduate student in learning how to use and maintain laboratory equipment commonly found in soil and plant laboratories.
-The student will be introduced to common laboratory practices and safety, such as washing dishes, waste glass handling, chemical handling etc. The student will be introduced to analyzing and organizing data using Excel and other programs relevant to soil science, such as SAS and R. Open
+The student will be introduced to common laboratory practices and safety, such as washing dishes, waste glass handling, chemical handling etc. The student will be introduced to analyzing and organizing data using Excel and other programs relevant to soil science, such as SAS and R. Pending

 15120 Haiying Tao